Xilinx/chipscopy/docs/device.rst

 The Device class is a container representing a Xilinx device.
 Device has methods for programming, memory access, and contains the detected collection of debug cores.
-The collection of detected devices is held in the session
+The collection of detected devices is held in the session.

 see :class:`chipscopy.Session.devices`